rchoffardet/rchoffardet.github.io/content/articles/3-error-handling-part-2-try-pattern-and-result-patterns/index.md

 ---
-title: "Error handling in .NET Part2: The Try and the Result patterns"
+title: "Error handling in .NET Part 2: The Try and the Result patterns"
 date: 2024-02-01T00:10:00
 draft: false
 summary: